You are here:

 - Don’t stick too rigidly to numerical targets, if you use them

-Nina Siddall-Ward, one of our associate education experts, explained that how a school defines progress will depend on the system it now uses for measuring attainment.
+Nina Siddall-Ward explained that how a school defines progress in performance objectives will depend on the system it now uses for measuring attainment.

 The definition of progress should use the same vocabulary and terms as the assessment system the school now uses.